myarmolinsky/Ponkemo-v2/README.md

   - What its egg hatches into
   - Spawn Rate (currently all 0 or -1)
   - List of Evolutions and how to get them
-  - Table of learnable moves and how to learn them
+  - Table of learnable moves and how to learn them (Only for first 359 Pokemon so far)
 - Egg Groups page showing all Egg Groups
   - Each Egg Group links to its respective Egg Group Page
 - Egg Group page for each Egg Group showing all Pokemon in that Egg Group